Pedro Sanchez stays on as Spain's prime minister after weighing exit | Politics

 * Madrid residents irritated by drama

-(Adds comments from allies, opponents, residents from paragraph 9) MADRID, April 29 (Reuters) -
+(Adds Feijoo comment in paragraph 10; Manos Limpias comment in paragraph 23) MADRID, April 29 (Reuters) -

 Spain's Prime Minister Pedro Sanchez said on Monday he had decided to stay in office after days of publicly weighing his future, generating relief amongst leftist allies, exasperation among the public and ridicule from his opponents.
 Shouting could be heard on Madrid streets when Sanchez made his announcement in a televised address, bringing an abrupt close to a five-day drama since he said last week that he was